taylorpoe/framework-guides/$event.md

 });
 ```

-Example when event handler is triggered by `$dispatcher.emit`
+Example when event handler is triggered by `$dispatcher.broadcast`

 ```
 FamousFramework.scene('username:parent', {